-When litigation or an investigation arises, you need to act fast to preserve, review, and ultimately produce pertinent electronically-store information (ESI).
-If your organization uses Google Workspace (formerly known as G Suite), you will most likely be figuring out these steps using Google Vault.
+When litigation or an investigation arises, you need to act fast to preserve, review, and ultimately produce pertinent ESI.
+If your organization uses Google Workspace, you will most likely be figuring out these steps using Google Vault.

-For G-Suite companies—sorry, Google Workplace companies—you’ll need to use Google Vault and Workspace effectively to ensure defensible eDiscovery workflows.
+So, if your organization uses Google’s apps, you’ll need to use Google Vault and Workspace effectively to ensure defensible eDiscovery workflows.

-A Google Vault license is included in Business Plus, Enterprise, Education, and G Suite Business plans and available as an upgrade Enterprise Essentials and G Suite Basic plans.
+A Google Vault license is included in Business Plus, Enterprise, Education, and G Suite Business plans and is available as an upgrade Enterprise Essentials and G Suite Basic plans.

 Without a Google Vault license, the discovery process can be more cumbersome—but not impossible.
 Super administrators of Google Workspace plans without Google Vault installed can still export Workspace evidence using Google’s Data Export tool.
 To do so, an administrator would need to open Google Admin Console to open the Data Export tool and click “Start Export.”
 Once the export is complete, Google’s Export Tool will generate user data zip files that super administrators can open and send.

 However, keep in mind that Export Tool can take anywhere from 72 hours to 14 days to process exports and will only allow you to perform new exports 30 days after a previously scheduled one.
 It’s also important to note that not all file types are supported by the Export Tool, and any exported data is available for 30 days and then it gets permanently deleted.

 Super administrators cannot download data from user accounts that are suspended, archived, or deleted, or app-specific data from users who are revoked access to particular Workspace apps.

 To avoid all these drawbacks, it’s best practice to use Google Vault with your Workspace license and, if possible, integrate it with specialized eDiscovery software that allows you to process and review your collected data.